hubbertj/tasc_project/README.md

 The goal of this assessment is to validate your ability to create a high quality, production ready application including unit tests that meets the stated requirements.

-..*The solution should be implemented in Typescript or ES6 (Node.js).
+* The solution should be implemented in Typescript or ES6 (Node.js).
-..*It is preferred that you write the output to stdout.
+* It is preferred that you write the output to stdout.
-..*Best Coding and Design Practices are required.
+* Best Coding and Design Practices are required.

 #### Problem Statement
 ---